 This site is an extensive, award-winning community history: go to sitemap (on menu bar, use edit>find to search with keyword).
 Created by native Lincolnite D. Leigh Henson, Ph.D., Professor Emeritus of English, Missouri State University, Springfield.
 Author's Curriculum Vitae (PDF; suggested reading at 75%).
 Disclaimer: content that appears to refer to the present may be out of date.
 Henson's award-winning book is available for purchase online: The Town Abraham Lincoln Warned: The Living Namesake Heritage of Lincoln, IL, 240 pages, 73 illustrations.
 Connect with me on Facebook or LinkedIn.
 1-7-13: The Lincoln Statues of His First Namesake City and a Long-Range Plan to Brand It as the Second City of Lincoln Statues.
 10-14: Full text online of Henson's article titled “Classical Rhetoric as a Lens for Reading the Key Speeches of Lincoln’s Political Rise, 1852–1856."
 5-10-15: The Research-based, Creative Process of Designing the Head of the Statue Lincoln Rallies the People.
 7-9-15: Rediscovering the Identity of the Sculptor Who Created the Beheaded, Buried Lincoln Statue in Lincoln Park, Springfield, IL.
 8-25-15: Henson Pictured with Lincoln Statue He Proposed in 2008.
 2-11-16: Henson Donates Copies of The Town Abraham Lincoln Warned to the Logan County Genealogical & Historical Society.
 3-20-16: Photo and description of the Ron J. Keller historic home, corner of Tremont and Kankakee Streets.
 10-8-16: The "Larger Than Life" Family of John Dean Gillett Hill of William Maxwell's "My Father's Friends" (1984).
 Revised, 7-23: The Lincoln Memorial Trees of Illinois State University and Bloomington, IL, and a Proposal for ISU to Advance Its Lincoln Heritage.
 New, 3-2-17: Rediscovering the Replica of the Lincoln Statue That Joseph Petarde Created and Donated to Peoria's Kingman Primary School.
 New, 5-22-17: Available for purchase online: Henson's book titled Inventing Lincoln: Approaches to His Rhetoric, a critical analysis of how his biographers and communication specialists have interpreted his speeches and other compositions.
 New, 12-20-17: Revisiting the Question of Whether Abraham Lincoln Had Practiced Law in the Christian Church of Lincoln, Illinois.
 New, 6-20: Oglehurst mansion salvage and Illinois State Historical Society Award of Publication Excellence for the Real Estate Empire of the John Dean Gillett Family of Elkhart, Illinois.
 New, 3-11-21: The Edwards Trace, the Latham Settlements and Cemetery, and the Enduring Elkhart Hill Grove.
 New, 7-12-21: Henson's Review of Lincoln in Private by Ronald C. "Ron" White.
 New, 3-22-22: Lincoln, Douglas, Circuses, and Satire.
 New, 4-4-22: Proposal for the State of Illinois to Salvage Lincoln College.
-New, 7-23: Forthcoming book: Lincoln’s Rise to Eloquence: How He Gained the Presidential Nomination.
-A rhetorical/textual analysis of thirty major and several minor compositions from Lincoln’s two, prepresidential political careers to tell the story of his rhetorical achievements and growth.
-Under contract with the University of Illinois Press (release scheduled for late 2024).
-Of 16,000+ books on Abraham Lincoln, the only rhetorical biography to date.
+New, 5-4-24: Remnant Habitat of Logan County, Illinois's 1819 Swamp Rattlers.
+New, 8-24: Lincoln’s Rise to Eloquence: How He Gained the Presidential Nomination from the University of Illinois Press: https://www.press.uillinois.edu/books/?id=p088032.
+A rhetorical/textual analysis of thirty major and several minor compositions from Lincoln’s prepresidential political careers to tell the story of his writing/speaking achievements and growth--a key factor that led to his presidential nomination and presidency.
+New, 10-24: Pictorial Supplement to a Reassessment of Lincoln's 1854 Peoria Speech in Lincoln's Rise to Eloquence.
 Log of additions to this site, 2005--2014.

 Lincoln, Illinois, is the only town named for Abraham Lincoln before he became famous.
 Abraham Lincoln christened Lincoln, IL, in 1853, with watermelon juice; thus the town's colors are red and green (access the Lloyd Ostendorf painting of the christening scene; access other Lincoln art by Lloyd Ostendorf.)
 See the location of Lincoln, IL, in central IL at MapQuest: Map of Lincoln, IL US.
 Purposes of this site.
 Shortlist of links to info about must-see places in Lincoln, Illinois.
 Email a link of this community history Web site to someone who might be interested.
 A "labor of love," this site is the public service work of Leigh Henson, a native Lincolnite.
 The site yields approximately 3,000 printed pages.
 Email Leigh Henson at DLHenson@missouristate.edu.